You can customize the visual display and functionality of the Editor, Live Editor, and Debugger using Editor/Debugger preferences.

 When you change the Tab size, it changes the tab size for existing lines in that file, unless you also select Tab key inserts spaces.

-Specify the indent size for smart indenting.
-Smart indenting is one of the Editor/Debugger Language Preferences.
+Specify the indent size for automatic indenting.
+To set automatic indenting preferences, see Editor/Debugger Language Preferences.

 |Tab key inserts spaces|